Full Form of LC

 - Applicant – The applicant is the one who is the purchaser of goods or the receiver of the services in any business transaction.

 - Beneficiary – The beneficiary is the one who sells the goods & services and is the recipient of the amount in a business transaction.
 All the documents are to be provided by the beneficiary to process the letter of credit.

-- Issuing Bank – The issuing bank is the bank that issues a letter of credit upon receiving the satisfactory documents from the parties.
-In case the applicant fails to pay the money to the beneficiary then the issuing bank has to pay on behalf of the applicant.
+- Issuing Bank – The issuing bank is the bank that issues a letter of credit upon receiving the parties’ satisfactory documents.
+In case the applicant fails to pay the money to the beneficiary, then the issuing bank has to pay on behalf of the applicant.

 - Advising Bank – The advising bank is the bank that advises the beneficiary about the use and advantage of the letter of credit.
-It is the bank that is responsible for sending the required documents to the issuing bank and has no obligation to clear the dues if the issuing bank fails to retire its obligations.
+The bank is responsible for sending the required documents to the issuing bank and has no obligation to clear the dues if the issuing bank fails to retire its obligations.

 - Confirming Bank – The confirming bank has to confirm the LC and assumes obligations similar to that of the issuing bank.
 It also evaluates the country and the bank that issues LC before confirming the LC.

 - LC helps in doing trustworthy business worldwide as it reduces the risk of bad debts.

 - LC can even help a person to get pre-shipment finances from financial institutions and banks.

 - When the LC is issued, there are high chances that the money can be received on time by the seller, thereby reducing risk to the seller.